-Dental implants are metal posts that are fixed into the jawbone.
-They are then used to support a crown (if you are replacing a single tooth) or to support a bridge or denture (to replace multiple missing teeth).
-Getting dental implants is a complex and invasive dental procedure, which should be carried out by a dentist who has extra qualifications and experience in this type of treatment.
+Dental implants are metal posts that are fixed into the jawbone to support a crown, (if you are replacing a single tooth) or to support a bridge or denture (to replace multiple missing teeth).

-Precise planning is extremely important and crucial to the success of dental implants.
-Your dentist will need to be appropriately trained to place implants.
-Otherwise, they will refer you to an oral surgeon or a restorative or prosthodontic specialist.
-You should note that there is no such thing in the UK as a registered specialist implantologist, and dentists who claim this title are potentially misleading patients.
+Precise planning is crucial to the success of dental implants, and your dentist will need to be appropriately trained to carry out the procedure.
+If they haven’t had the appropriate training, they should refer you to an oral surgeon, a restorative or prosthodontic specialist.
+You should also be aware that there is no such thing in the UK as a ‘registered specialist implantologist’, and dentists who claim this title are potentially misleading their patients.

-Your dentist will consider many factors before deciding whether you are suitable for implant(s).
-These factors will include:
+Your dentist will consider a host of different factors before deciding whether you are suitable for implant(s), including:

 Your dentist will use a variety of diagnostic tools, including x-rays, when assessing your suitability for implants.
 If these have not been checked by your dentist you may experience implant failure, or serious complications from dental implant surgery.